 When the self-sabotaging strikes or the turmoil of thoughts and feelings begins, put a simple method called the 5 Second Rule to the test.
 Its creator, Mel Robbins, says that knowing what to do doesn’t really mean much if you don’t act on the knowledge straight away.

 To break out of the procrastination loop, simply countdown— 5-4-3-2-1— and do a basic action towards your goal.
 If you contemplate for too long, the brain is very likely to persuade you to do it tomorrow (we both know what that means).

-When you physically act on a goal, and even better, do something out of the ordinary, then you start to rewire your brain and create new habits.
-Next time when you find yourself reaching out for that cheesecake, try the countdown and then get up and make yourself a cup of coffee instead.
+When you physically act on a goal and, even better, do something out of the ordinary, then you start to rewire your brain and create new habits.
+Next time you reach out for that cheesecake, try the countdown and then get up and make yourself a cup of coffee instead.

 The Pomodoro Technique